Hikaruleon/Acer-A515-51G-Hackintosh/README.md

  - [x] Native hotkey support with Fn keys

  ## Warning
  #### **If you don't have any compatible WiFi card installed, then please visit [without-wifi-patches(BCM94352Z) Branch](https://github.com/SiddheshNan/Acer-A515-51G-Hackintosh/tree/without-wifi-patches(BCM94352Z)) of this repo.
-Note: this does nto have the updated DSDT for bios 2.02 **
+Note: this does not have the updated DSDT for bios 2.02 **

 ## Installation